-The Balance Sheet shows the value as at the Balance Sheet date of the assets and liabilities recognised by the Council and the Group.
-The net assets (assets less liabilities) are matched by the reserves.
+The Balance Sheet shows the value as at the Balance Sheet date of the assets and liabilities recognised by the Group.
+The net assets of the Group (assets less liabilities) are matched by the reserves.
 Reserves are reported in two categories.
-The first category of reserves are usable reserves i.e. those reserves that may be used to provide services, subject to the need to maintain a prudent level of reserves and any statutory limitations on their use (for example the Capital Receipts Reserve that may only be used to fund capital or repay debt).
-The second category of reserves are those that cannot be used to provide services.
-This category of reserves includes reserves that hold unrealised gains and losses (for example the Revaluation Reserve), where amounts would only become available to provide services if the assets are sold; and reserves that hold timing differences shown in the Movement in Reserves Statement line 'Adjustments between accounting basis and funding basis under regulations'.
+The first category of reserves are usable reserves i.e. those reserves that the Group may use to provide services, subject to the need to maintain a prudent level of reserves and any statutory limitations on their use (for example the Capital Receipts Reserve that may only be used to fund capital or repay debt).
+The second category of reserves are those that the Group is not able to use to provide services.
+This category of reserves includes reserves that hold unrealised gains and losses (for example the Revaluation Reserve), where amounts would only become available to provide services if the assets are sold; and reserves that hold timing differences shown in the Group Movement in Reserves Statement line 'Adjustments between accounting basis and funding basis under regulations'.